AbdelrhmanWalaa/Sprints-Automotive_Software_Bootcamp/README.md

 # Automotive Software Bootcamp

-Welcome to the Embedded Systems Programming Course!
-In this comprehensive course, you will gain hands-on experience and knowledge in various aspects of embedded systems development using the C programming language.
+Welcome to the Automotive Software Bootcamp!
+In this comprehensive Bootcamp, you will gain hands-on experience and knowledge in various aspects of embedded systems development using the C programming language.
 Here's what you will learn:

 - **Master Embedded Systems Programming with C:** You will dive into the world of embedded systems and learn how to write efficient and robust code using the C programming language.